Tropicana Field: Bullpens

-The bullpens are located along (and close to) the left and right field foul lines and no barriers separate them from the field of play.
+Despite originally being isolated from play, for most of their existence, the bullpens have been located along (and close to) the left and right field foul lines and no barriers separate them from the field of play.
 In fact, fly balls hit into the bullpens are in play.
 The bullpen players and the pitching mounds are obstacles for fielders chasing fly balls into the pens.
 Teams have to station a batboy behind the catchers in the bullpens to prevent them from being hit by foul balls from behind.
-This style of bullpen used to be common in the major leagues, but is currently in use only at Tropicana Field (the Oakland Coliseum has this feature, but the stadium does not have an MLB tenant following the departure of the Oakland Athletics following the 2024 season).
+This style of bullpen used to be common in the major leagues, but is currently in use only at Tropicana Field.